-Positive teacher-learner relationships, according to Paul (2009), have the potential of creating a conducive learning environment in the classroom and in return brings about an atmosphere that is devoid of unruly behaviours in the entire school environment and this again will determine whether or not a learner can benefit from teaching learning situations.
+This according to Paul (2009) have the potential of creating a conducive learning environment in the classroom and in return brings about an atmosphere that is devoid of unruly behaviours in the entire school environment and this again will determine whether or not a learner can benefit from teaching learning situations.
 Paul further posits that teachers should be aware of the need for a positive loving relationship if learning is to take place.